SantiagoEnriqueGA/sega_learn/README.md

 - **Passive Aggressive Regressor**: Passive Aggressive Regressor is a linear regression model that updates its parameters using a passive or aggressive strategy based on the loss function.
 - **Quadratic Discriminant Analysis**: Quadratic Discriminant Analysis (QDA) is a classification algorithm that finds the quadratic combination of features that best separates two or more classes.
 - **RANSAC Regression**: Random Sample Consensus (RANSAC) regression is a linear regression model that fits a model to the data by iteratively selecting a subset of inliers and estimating the model parameters.
+- **Logistic Regression**: Logistic regression is a linear model for binary classification that uses the logistic function to model the probability of a class label.
+- **Perceptron**: The Perceptron is a simple linear binary classifier that makes its predictions based on a linear predictor function combining a set of weights with the feature vector.

 ### Nearest Neighbors
 - **KNeighborsClassifier**: Implements the K-Nearest Neighbors algorithm for classification tasks.